sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - llm-based-methods/index.md

 These methods are low-code alternatives to [layout-based methods](doc:methods) for structured documents, for example, tax documents or insurance forms.

-The following topics describe how to author LLM-based methods using the SenseML editor.
-For information about authoring LLM-based methods using a visual tool instead of JSON, see [Prompt tips](doc:instruct).
+The following topics describe how to author LLM-based methods using the JSON editor.
+For information about authoring LLM-based methods using a visual tool instead of JSON, see [Prompt tips](doc:prompt-tips).

 | Method                                                       | Example use case                                             | Notes                                                        |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |